Saturday Night Live season 42: Crew

 Prior to the start of the season, short film director Matt Villines (of the directing duo Matt & Oz) died of cancer.

 Writers

-In August 2016, writing duo Chris Kelly and Sarah Schneider were promoted to co-head writers.
+In August 2016, writing duo Chris Kelly and Sarah Schneider (who had been writing for the show since 2011; and writing supervisors for the past two seasons) were promoted to co-head writers, replacing Rob Klein in the role, while Bryan Tucker remained.
 In addition, eight new writers were hired for the upcoming season: Kristen Bartlett, Zack Bornstein, Joanna Bradley, Anna Drezen, Julio Torres, Nick Kocher, Brian McElhaney, and Drew Michael.
-After tweeting a controversial joke about Barron Trump, writer Katie Rich was suspended indefinitely.
-In January 2017, writer Kent Sublette was elevated to head writer bringing the head writing team to four.
+After tweeting a controversial joke about Barron Trump in January 2017, writer Katie Rich was suspended indefinitely.

+Also in January 2017, writing supervisor Kent Sublette (who's been writing for the show since 2007; and had been a writing supervisor for the past 3½ seasons, and the sole writing supervisor the first-half of the season) was elevated to head writer bringing the head writing team to four.

+This was Kelly and Schneider's final season writing for the show, and their only season as head writers, as the duo (who had been writing for the show for six years since 2011) left the show.

+This was also the final season for longtime writer Rob Klein (who Kelly and Schneider replaced as head writer; and who had overall been a writer for 10 years since 2007), as he left the show at the end of the season.
+It was also Bornstein and Bradley's only season as writers.